jolson615/tech-exchange-2021/u1-html-git/intro-to-html.md

 ## Objectives

-* SWBAT write basic web pages in HTML and open a preview to view those pages.
+* SW (students will) write basic web pages in HTML and open a preview to view those pages.
-* SWBAT add attributes like `class` and `id` to their HTML elements.
+* SW add attributes like `class` and `id` to their HTML elements.
-* SWBAT properly nest HTML elements inside one another.
+* SW properly nest HTML elements inside one another.
-* SWBAT write basic ID and class selectors in CSS, and add `background-color` and `padding` to those elements.
+* SW write basic ID and class selectors in CSS, and add `background-color` and `padding` to those elements.

 ## Setup